DanDanCool/fuzzy/README.md

 # reasoning
-I was rewriting a bunch of vim plugins from scratch and the included vim plugin in fzf was good, but far too feature rich then I needed.
+I was rewriting a bunch of vim plugins from scratch and the included vim plugin in fzf was good, but far too feature rich than I needed.
 Using ffi and lua a shared library written in C can seamlessly integrate with neovim without the need for rpc.